iq-motion-control/iq-module-communication-doc/docs/tutorials/spin_with_pwm_generator.rst

 Module Configuration
 **********************

-We are going to configure our module exactly as we would for integration with a flight controller with our module in :ref:`PWM mode <throttle_pwm_mode>`.
+We are going to configure our module exactly as we would for integration with a flight controller with our module in :ref:`PWM (battery percentage) control mode <throttle_pwm_mode>`.
+The same principles apply to both velocity and voltage control modes as well.
 To do this, first, ensure that your module is running the latest supported firmware available on `our website <https://www.vertiq.co/>`_.
 Next, :ref:`revert your module to factory defaults <reset_to_defaults_manual>`.
 Finally, configure your module's :ref:`control mode to PWM (battery percentage) <throttle_pwm_mode>`.

 .. image:: ../_static/tutorial_images/spin_with_maestro/mode_set_to_pwm.png